When it comes to creating a new user in Linux, you have the option to use either adduser or useradd command.

 - Add extra groups

-In my personal experience, adduser is a lot better at creating new users in Linux.
+In my personal experience as a system administrator, adduser is a lot better at creating new users in Linux.
 I prefer adduser over useradd any given day and I recommend the same.

 What about you?
 Which one do you prefer between adduser and useradd?